Zuhayr-Damji/GraphPlotPy/README.md

 # notRipoffDesmos
-This is a graph plotter in code
+This is a graph plotter in code \n
-To use: look at main.py
+Docs for use in main.py